Echtzeitsysteme/ihtp-paper-2025-resources/README.md

 This repository holds the GIPS implementation projects and additional documentation for the Integrated Healthcare Timetabling Problem (IHTP) paper 2025.

+## Basic Modelling and Problem Description for the IHTP

+Our complete problem description and modelling approach of section 3 of the paper is documented in [problem-description.md](./problem-description/problem-description.md).

 ## Implementation

-The implementation described in the paper can be found in the folder [implementation](./implementation).
+The implementation described in section 4 and 5 of the paper can be found in the folder [implementation](./implementation).

 ### Setup